George Mason University: Mason Korea

 Mason Korea's first commencement class graduated in December 2017.

+Students can take seven bachelor's degree courses in Mason Korea.

 Students from Mason Korea earn the same diploma as home campus students, with English as the language of instruction.

 Academics

+Mason offers undergraduate, graduate master's, law, and doctoral degrees with an emphasis on combining modern practice-based professional education with a comprehensive traditional liberal arts curriculum.
+The student-faculty ratio is 17:1; 58 percent of undergraduate classes have fewer than 30 students and 30 percent of undergraduate classes have fewer than 20 students.

 Rankings

-Mason offers undergraduate, master's, law, and doctoral degrees.
-The student-faculty ratio is 17:1; 58 percent of undergraduate classes have fewer than 30 students and 30 percent of undergraduate classes have fewer than 20 students.

-Colleges and schools

-College of Health and Human Services

-The college is located in the Peterson Family Health Sciences Hall on the Fairfax campus.
-Currently, the college is home to approximately 3,000 students.
-The college offers 5 undergraduate degrees, 12 graduate degrees, and 11 certificates.
-Academic programs in the college are accredited by the Association of University Programs in Health Administration (AUPHA), Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), and Commission on Accreditation of Healthcare Management Education (CAHME), Council on Education for Public Health (CEPH), Commission on Collegiate Nursing Education (CCNE), and Council on Social Work Education (CSWE).

-Admissions
+In 2024, U.S. News & World Report ranked George Mason tied at #109 out of 436 National Universities, tied at #52 in Top Public Schools, #156 in Best Value Schools, tied at #98 in Best Undergraduate Engineering Programs at schools where doctorate not offered, tied at #114 in Nursing, tied at #93 in Economics, tied at #20 in Co-ops/Internships, tied at #70 in Best Colleges for Veterans, #25 in Most Innovative Schools, and tied at #82 in Top Performers on Social Mobility.

+Undergraduate admissions

+In 2024, the university accepted 90% of its undergraduate applicants, and did not consider high school class rank or require standardized test scores for admission.
+Those admitted had an average 3.68 high school GPA.
+For those submitting scores the average student had an SAT score of 1250 (38% submitting scores) or an average ACT score of 28 (3% submitting scores).

+Student statistics

 Between 2009 and 2013, George Mason saw a 21% increase in the number of applications, has enrolled 4% more new degree-seeking students, and has seen the percentage of undergraduate and graduate applications accepted each decrease by 4%.
 Law applications accepted increased by 10%.
-Mason enrolled 33,917 students for Fall 2013, up 956 (+3%) from Fall 2012.
+Mason enrolled 33,917 students for fall 2013, up 956 (+3%) from fall 2012.
 Undergraduate students made up 65% (21,990) of the fall enrollment, graduate students 34% (11,399), and law students 2% (528).
-Undergraduate headcount was 1,337 higher than Fall 2012 (+7%); graduate headcount was 262 lower (−2%); and law student headcount was 119 lower (−18%).
+Undergraduate headcount was 1,337 higher than fall 2012 (+7%); graduate headcount was 262 lower (−2%); and law student headcount was 119 lower (−18%).
 Matriculated students come from all 50 states and 122 foreign countries.
 As of fall 2014, the university had 33,791 students enrolled, including 21,672 undergraduates, 7,022 seeking master's degrees, 2,264 seeking doctoral degrees and 493 seeking law degrees.

-Enrollment

-As of 2017, the university enrolled 34,904 students, making it the largest university by head count in the Commonwealth of Virginia.
+As of 2023, the university enrolled 40,185 students, making it the largest university by head count in Virginia.

-Accreditation

-George Mason University is accredited by the Southern Association of Colleges and Schools (SACS) to award bachelor's, master's, and doctoral degrees.